simklein/basics-of-python/README.md

 * Online for [interactive use](https://mybinder.org/v2/gh/simklein/basics-of-python/master?filepath=index.ipynb) using [binder](http://mybinder.org/)
 * Local (offline) use on your computer

 If you want to use the notebooks on your own computer, you will need a local Jupyter/IPython installation.
 Check out [Anaconda](https://www.anaconda.com/distribution/).
-Use 'git clone' for a local version of this repo to add anything.
+Use `git clone` for a local version of this repo to add anything.